Artistic Statement

 I prefer musical material that is raw, that is to say it mimics physical gestures and phenomena, such as breathing, shouting, whispering, the pulsation of the heart, the undulation of sea waves; and material that makes references to archetypal musical expressions, such as lamentations, drones, and heterophonic singing.
 This material undergoes two different compositional processes: the first develops and transforms it according to highly formalized processes, which are informed by ideas from mathematics and computational sciences, such as group theory, evolutionary algorithms, and logic circuits.
 The second compositional practice takes the results of the first and treats them the way a cubist painter treats reality: it shatters them into a million dimensions and recomposes them in a subjective, nonlinear narrative, akin to the process of reconstruction we undergo in our imagination when we try to recall an event that is distant, but striking.

-Stratis Minakakis is a composer and conductor whose work engages memory, cultural identity, and art as social testimony; it also explores the rich possibilities engendered by the interaction between arts and sciences.
+Stratis Minakakis is a composer, conductor and pedagogue whose work engages with memory, cultural identity, and art as social testimony; it also explores the rich possibilities engendered by the interaction between arts and sciences.

-As a conductor, he has directed and coached numerous ensembles in 20th and 21st-century repertory.
+As a conductor, Stratis Minakakis has directed and coached numerous chamber music and larger ensembles in contemporary music.
 Performance highlights include the U.S. premiere of Sciarrino’s monumental Quaderno di Strada (Alinèa Ensemble), the Boston premiere of Ligeti’s Nouvelles Aventures (Alinèa Ensemble), and the world premieres of Mathew Rosenblum’s Gymnopédies Nos.
-3-7/Kiki Wears Tasha (NotaRiotous Ensemble), Ken Ueno’s New Lilacs (Partch Ensemble, Prism Saxophone Quartet) and John Aylward’s opera Oblivion (ECCE ensemble).
+3-7/Kiki Wears Tasha (NotaRiotous Ensemble), Ken Ueno’s New Lilacs and his own Skiagrafies (Partch Ensemble; Prism Saxophone Quartet; released on XAS records) and John Aylward’s opera Oblivion (Nina Guo, soprano; Lukas Papenfussclein, tenor; Tyler Bouque, Cailin Marcel Manson, baritones; ECCE ensemble; released on New Focus Recordings).
+His list of world or Boston premieres also includes works by Katherine Balch, Isaac Blumfield, Linxi Chen, Xiaofeng Jiang, Fabien Levy, Julien Malaussena, John Mallia, Katarina Miljkovic, Dimitris Minakakis, Ezra Sims, and Samuel Taylor.

 Press